mangrrua/kafka-connect-mtconnect-source/README.md

  A lot of technologies exist in the big data world.
 One of the most commonly used technology is, `Apache Kafka`.
 It's a very powerful, high-speed queue between systems.
 If your data rate is so high, you can use Kafka to ingest data.
 Then, you can get data from Kafka with streaming or batch processing engine.

 #### So, what is the advantage of this connector?
  Assume that you have extra service that working on panel PC of CNC machine.
 Each service sends data to the centralized system.
 That's working now.
 But, it is difficult to maintain and manage.
-If any error occurs in any panel pc(even if other than agent errors), you must intervene to related panel pc to re-collect the data from the agent.
-This is important that panel PCs generally fail or down.
+If any error occurs in any panel pc(even if other than agent errors), you must intervene to related panel pc to re-collect the data from the agent immediately.
+This is important because panel PCs generally fail or down.
 We may lose a lot of data because of this.
 We don't want this!

-With Kafka Connect MTConnect Source Connector, we collect data from agents into a `centralized system`.
-We don’t use any extra system or service between agent and centralized system.
-We collect data directly into a centralized sytem.
+With Kafka Connect MTConnect Source Connector, we collect data using a `centralized system`.
 In this system, we don’t pull data from the agents, agents sends data to the centralized system every specified time.
-Client that working on the centralized system just read the response of the agent.
-No external services.
-No external maintenance.
-No external errors.
-We can send it to the anywhere from the Kafka!
+Clients that working on the centralized system just read the response of the agents.
+Shortly, we collect data through a scalable and fault-tolerant system.
+We can send data to the anywhere from the Kafka!
 So, this is so important!

 For this, you just need to set up a Kafka Connect Cluster.
-This is more manageable, more fault-tolerant and less maintenance.
+This is more manageable, more fault-tolerant, scalable and less maintenance.
 Also, if any node in the cluster is down, Kafka Connect automatically assigns tasks to other nodes.
 This minimizes the duration to get data again, and data loss while collecting data.
 Kafka connect collects data from the agents, then sends it to Kafka topic to transmission to streaming engines etc.

 ## MTConnect Connector Design